phyrondev/openimageio/README.md

 export BBL_PLUGIN_PATH=/usr/local/plugins/
 ```

-> :warn: After you set this you must run `cargo clean` and re-build (as the binding's
+> ⚠️ After you set this you must run `cargo clean` and re-build (as the binding's
 > `build.rs` only looks for changes in the input to trigger re-runs, not in the
 > output)!